Rushi5m/Rushi5m/README.md

 ---

 ## 🙌 Beyond Tech
-- 🤝 Volunteer: RIDE, HACK MIT, SUMMIT
+- 🤝 **Volunteer Work:** Actively contributed to events and initiatives such as **RIDE**, **HACK MIT**, and **SUMMIT**, helping organize workshops, mentor participants, and support community-driven tech projects.
-- 🎯 Participant: **NAIP AI & ML Program** – Dr. B R Ambedkar NITTTR (Apr 2024)
+- 🎯 **Participant:** Completed the **NAIP AI & ML Program** at **Dr. B R Ambedkar NITTTR** (Apr 2024), where I worked on practical AI and machine learning projects, honing skills in real-world problem-solving.
-- 🏋️ Outside of tech, you’ll find me powerlifting, **exploring new places.
+- 🏋️ **Hobbies & Interests:** Outside of technology, I am passionate about powerlifting, which teaches discipline and focus, and exploring new places, fueling my curiosity and creativity.
+I also enjoy discovering local cultures, food, outdoor adventures, and staying active through sports.

 ---